 Sleep is critical for fat loss, energy levels, immune function and overall health.
 Those who have spent some time on my blog will know how important sleep is to my health and my clients.
-As a result, I have written extensively on the topic (see all my articles HERE) and I even have a course dedicated to helping one sleep.
+As a result, I have written extensively on the topic (see all my articles HERE), including my book The Ultimate Guide To Deeper Sleep and I even have a course dedicated to helping people sleep.

 But what about deep sleep?
-What if you've picked all the low hanging fruit when it comes to sleep optimisation, but you're still waking feeling tired in the morning, or perhaps your OURA Ring shows a low deep percentage score.
+What if you've picked all the low hanging fruit when it comes to sleep optimization, but you're still waking up feeling tired in the morning, or perhaps your OURA ring or Fitbit shows a low deep-sleep score.

-What can you do to increase the your deep sleep?
+What can you do to increase your deep sleep?

-The technical name for deep sleep is Slow-Wave Sleep, or SWS for short.
-SWS is part of the Non-Rapid eye movement sleep cycle during which the frequency of the brains waves slows.
+The scientific name for deep sleep is slow-wave sleep or SWS for short.
+SWS is part of the non-rapid eye movement sleep cycle during which the frequency of the brains waves slows.

 In comparison, during the day the brain produces brain waves at a much higher frequency in the beta range.

 The brain moves through various stages of sleep during the night, with more time spent in slow-wave delta sleep each cycle during the first half of the night.
-Levels of REM sleep increase in time in the second half of the night.
+Levels of rapid eye movement sleep (REM sleep) increase in duration the second half of the night.

 When we are in deep sleep, the body has a high state of arousal threshold, meaning you are less prone to awakening.
-Eye movement ceases and other than life critical functions, the body is is a state of physical paralysis.
-Waking up in this stage of sleep is difficult and if we do wake up we're in an extremely groggy state.
+Eye movement ceases and other than life-critical functions, the body is a state of physical paralysis.
+Waking up in this stage of sleep is difficult, and if we do wake up we're in an extremely groggy state.

 Many people believe we dream in deep sleep, but we do little dreaming while in deep sleep.
-In regards to tracking levels of deep sleep, the most accurate method is with an EEG machine.
-Though measuring this way is impractical for most.
+In regards to tracking levels of deep sleep, the most accurate method is with an EEG machine (electroencephalography machine).
+Though, measuring this way is impractical for most.

-The next best way to track how much deep sleep you are getting and when you reach these states is with the Oura sleep wearable.
-Knowing how much (or how little) deep sleep you get each night is important if you are seeking optimal sleep (or wanting to test with the below tips work for you).
+The next best way to track how much deep sleep you are getting and when you reach these states is with an Oura sleep wearable.
+Knowing how much (or how little) deep sleep you get each night is important if you are seeking optimal sleep or wanting to test which of the below tips work for you.

-Anyone who has experienced a night of restless sleep, even if it was a full 8 hours in bed, knows how you don't feel as rested or energised as you would after a night of deep sleep.
+Anyone who has experienced a night of restless sleep, even if it was a full eight hours in bed, knows how you don't feel as rested or energized as you would after a night of deep sleep.

 This is because the body does a lot of its deep recovery and repair while in deep sleep.